shvdiwnkozbw/SMTC/README.md

 Here, we provide two examples respectively on semi-supervised label propagation task on DAVIS-2017 and unsupervised multiple object discovery on DAVIS-2017-Unsupervised.

+For multiple object discovery task, run `eval_multi.sh`, it produces the candidate object masks and calculates the J&F score.
 For label propagation task, run `eval_prop.sh`, it generates the semi-supervised segmentation results and outputs the J&F score.
-For multiple object discovery task, run `eval_multi.sh`, it produces the candidate object masks and calculates the J&F score.
+Note that in this script we provide two settings.
+The first is to perform label propagation on the original ViT-S/16 feature with downsample ratio of 16.
+The second is to first interpolate the ViT features into feature maps with downsample ratio of 8, the same as the prevalent CNN based models.
+The provided reference hyper-parameters may not be optimal, you are free to tune them for better performance.

 ## Pretrained Model

 We also provide a trained ViT-S/16 model with `num_slots=16` and `num_instances=4`.
-The model weight is availabel at this google drive [link](https://drive.google.com/file/d/1y0RSOMA7MEG15QqI6oK9bFil7MA-uI9N/view?usp=drive_link).
-This model is trained with the newly updated code with only 7k iterations.
-Since it is trained with relaxed valid instance filtering standard, the spatio-temporal correspondence quality slightly drops, with 65.2 J&F score on DAVIS-2017 Semi-supervised.
-But surprisingly, it performs better in unsupervised multiple object discovery, with 41.5 J&F score on DAVIS-2017 Unsupervised.
+The model weight is availabel at this google drive [link](https://drive.google.com/file/d/162dtjPXQ2r4lghg6W5Vu8x2lRj0EJmtU/view?usp=drive_link).
+This model is trained with the newly updated code with `start_twostage.sh`.
+This model is trained with relaxed valid instance filtering standard, requiring fewer computations, achieving 64.0/67.6 J&F score on DAVIS-2017 Semi-supervised, 44.8 J&F score on DAVIS-2017 unsupervised multiple object discovery.